ULL-MII-SYTWS-1920/ull-mii-sytws-1920.github.io/tema2-async/exercises/promises/exception-inside-promise/README.md

 If an exception happens, it gets caught and treated as a rejection.

-Thus, the former code is equivalent to this:
+Thus, the former code is equivalent to this [exception-delayed-2.html](exception-delayed-2.html):

 ```js
  new Promise(function(resolve, reject) {